Blog Archive

 The kiddos will use the stamps and ink pad to spell their new spelling words on small slips of paper provided.

 Source: Jason and I created the printable for this activity.
-The American Football Unit Language Printable Pack is free.
-For your copy, click on the link at the bottom of this post.
+The American Football Unit Language Printable Pack is a subscriber's only freebie.
+For your free copy, follow the directions at the bottom of this post.

 Football Compound Words